catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/notes/zaki_2024_notes.md

 Description of the columns:
 * Frame: Of the video
-* Motion: This s a float, an int? what it indicates?
-Aggregated pixel change from frame to frame as a measure of the motion.
+* Motion: Aggregated pixel change from frame to frame as a measure of the motion.
 Higher means more change so more motion.
-* Freezing: This is a boolean, 100 is freezing, 0 is not not
+* Freezing: This is a boolean, 100 is freezing, 0 is not

-According to Alessandra notes the behavioral videos are synch to the miniscope data.
-We have some tracking in other experiments.
-They don't have behavior tracking.

 ###  ezTrack